 - Photographs of the couple spending holidays together or on vacation.

 - Evidence that neither of the parties involved has other residences.

-A private investigator can provide this proof to be used in court and help you win your case.
-Hiring a private investigator that helps you legally get that proof you need to your case is the top solution.
-A private investigator can implement their professional training and all of their tools to gather the case information needed legitimately, without harming the case.
-They collect information by doing surveillance, checking public records, examining items from the garbage, and reviewing their social media accounts.
+Hiring a private investigator that helps you legally get the proof you need to support your case is the best solution.
+A private investigator can implement their professional training and all of their tools to gather the case information needed legitimately without harming the case.